Undergraduate Catalog

 Center for Social Change and Community Involvement

-The Center for Social Change and Community Involvement seeks to prepare Lewis & Clark undergraduate students to engage effectively, both locally and globally, in order to bring about active citizenship and social change.
+The Center for Social Change and Community Involvement seeks to prepare Lewis & Clark undergraduate students to engage meaningfully, both locally and globally, in order to bring about active citizenship and social change.

 The center’s goal is to create a variety of immersive learning experiences, foster meaningful relationships with community partners, and promote leadership development opportunities for students.
 Some of our program offerings include volunteering, service-learning, social impact certification, and immersion trips locally and globally.